qwertyprob/TrainTracker/README.md

 ## Evaluation Criteria

 - Code clarity and maintainability
-- Proper use of ASP.NET MVC and MariaDB
+- Proper use of BACKEND,FRONTEND and MariaDB
 - Functional completeness
 - Usability and responsiveness of the UI
 - Correct handling of simulated real-time updates